1saeedsalehi/Blog/content/post/hello-world/index.md

 previously I was writing some posts about my thoughts on software engineering and lifestyle in persian which can be found on [1saeedsalehi.github.io](https://1saeedsalehi.github.io)

-I've decided to write posts in English, So created this brand-new website with `Hugo`
+I've decided to write posts in English, So created this brand-new static website with `Hugo`